ChenDRAG/tianshou/examples/mujoco/README.md

 |    InvertedPendulum    |  **1000.0+-0.0**   |    **~1000**    |    **~1000**    |
 | InvertedDoublePendulum | **9257.7+-277.4**  |      ~7100      |      ~8100      |

-\* details<sup>[[5]](#footnote5)</sup><sup>[[6]](#footnote6)</sup>
+\* details<sup>[[4]](#footnote4)</sup><sup>[[5]](#footnote5)</sup>

 #### Hints for A2C

 0. We choose `clip` action method in A2C instead of `tanh` option as used in REINFORCE simply to be consistent with original implementation. `tanh` may be better or equally well but we didn't have a try.
 1. (Initial) learning rate, lr decay, `step-per-collect` and `training-num` affect the performance of A2C to a great extend.
 These 4 hyperparameters also affect each other and should be tuned together.
 We have done full scale ablation studies on these 4 hyperparameters (more than 800 agents have been trained).
 Below are our findings.
-2. `step-per-collect` and `training-num` are equal to `bootstrap-lenghth`, which is the max length of an "episode" used in GAE estimator and 80/16=5 in default settings.
-When `bootstrap-lenghth` is small, (maybe) because GAE can look forward at most 5 steps and bootstrap strategy is used very often, the critic is less well-trained leading the actor to a not very high score.
-However, if we increase `step-per-collect` to increase `bootstrap-lenghth` (e.g. 256/16=16), actor/critic will be updated less often resulting in low sample efficiency and slow training process.
-To conclude, If you don't want to restrict env timesteps, you can try using larger `bootstrap-lenghth` and train with more steps to get a better converged score.
+2. `step-per-collect` / `training-num` are equal to `bootstrap-lenghth`, which is the max length of an "episode" used in GAE estimator and 80/16=5 in default settings.
+When `bootstrap-lenghth` is small, (maybe) because GAE can look forward at most 5 steps and use bootstrap strategy very often, the critic is less well-trained leading the actor to a not very high score.
+However, if we increase `step-per-collect` to increase `bootstrap-lenghth` (e.g. 256/16=16), actor/critic will be updated less often, resulting in low sample efficiency and slow training process.
+To conclude, If you don't restrict env timesteps, you can try using larger `bootstrap-lenghth` and train with more steps to get a better converged score.
 Train slower, achieve higher.
 3. The learning rate 7e-4 with decay strategy is appropriate for `step-per-collect=80` and `training-num=16`.
 But if you use a larger `step-per-collect`(e.g. 256 - 2048), 7e-4 is a little bit small for `lr` because each update will have more data, less noise and thus smaller deviation in this case.
 So it is more appropriate to use a higher learning rate (e.g. 1e-3) to boost performance in this setting.
 If plotting results arise fast in early stages and become unstable later, consider lr decay first before decreasing lr.
 4. `max-grad-norm` didn't really help in our experiments.
 We simply keep it for consistency with other open-source implementations (e.g. SB3).
 5. Although original paper of A3C uses RMSprop optimizer, we found that Adam with the same learning rate worked equally well.
 We use RMSprop anyway.
 Again, for consistency.